ContractingWorks/Announcement/README.md

 > Updates on model and API changes.

-## 2026-02-13: Breaking change on date fields
+## 2026-02-17: Breaking changes
+We need to change the schedule for earlier announced breaking changes a bit, as we need to let the type update run a bit longer in our internal test environment.
+The previous announcements are removed to avoid confusion, and the updated schedule is summarized here.

+**Release 2026_08 (week 8)**
+Date fields which have been misnamed (they incorrectly had the suffix "UTC") will be renamed.
+The following fields are affected:
+Project: `StartDate`, `EndDate` and `WarrantyDate`
+WagePeriod: `StartDate` and `EndDate`

+In addition:
+On Service, we are adding the fields `ServiceDate`, `ServiceTimeStart` and `ServiceTimeEnd`, which replaces `StartDateTimeUTC`, `EndDateTimeUTC` and `Calc_StartDateLocal` on Service.
+The old fields will be removed in release 2026_10 (see below).

+**Release 2026_09 (week 9)**
 We have been using the DateTime data type for handling dates in the API so far.
 This has several disadvantages, in particular handling time zone adjustments causes a lot of workarounds in integration code.
-When working with the change on Service time registration, we decided to switch the data type from DateTime to DateOnly in our APIs for date fields.
+When working with the change on Service time registration, we decided to switch the data type from **DateTime** to **DateOnly** in our APIs for date fields.

 This means: For upsert operations, date fields no longer accept a time or time zone component, and must follow the format YYYY-MM-DD
 Similarly, when reading date fields through GraphQL, they will be returned on the format YYYY-MM-DD

-Two date fields on WagePeriod incorrectly have the suffix UTC, and will be renamed as part of this change: StartDateUTC to StartDate and EndDateUTC to EndDate.

-**Update 2026-02-16**: StartDate, EndDate and WarrantyDate on Project also incorrectly has the UTC suffix, and will be renamed as part of the release.

-This change will be deployed to our ExTest environment early next week, probably Tuesday morning.
-Please test your integrations to ensure they remain functional after the change.

-## 2026-02-12: Breaking change on Service time registration
-The fields StartDateTimeUTC and EndDateTimeUTC have been used for storing local time zone data, often without the time component in practice.
-The fields will be replaced with three new fields representing this more clearly:
-ServiceDate, ServiceTimeStart and ServiceTimeEnd.

-**Update 2026-02-13**: The field Calc_StartDateLocal is now redundant on Service, and will be removed.
-Please use the ServiceDate field instead.

-EndDateTimeUTC has never been used in our frontend or integrations, and currently contain NULL values only in practice.
-The old fields will be removed in the beginning of March 2026.
+**Release 2026_10 (week 10)**
+On Service, we are removing the old fields `StartDateTimeUTC`, `EndDateTimeUTC` and `Calc_StartDateLocal`.
+On Address, we are removing the old field `PostalNumber`.
+Use `PostalCode` instead.

 ## 2025-12-29: Switching SystemMessage and IntegrationStatus to use Enum_EntityID instead of TableName